potato-tf/MGE-VScript/README.md

 **See below for navmesh warning

 ## Installation
 - Drop the `mapspawn.nut` file and mge folder in your `tf/scripts/vscripts` directory.
+That's it

   - if you are using `mapspawn.nut` already, rename the mge mapspawn file and add `script_execute new_filename_here` to your `server.cfg` file
   - If you know github/git, I recommend cloning the repository to this directory so you're always up to date.